henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 CoMI Push also defines the capabilities to point confirmable FETCH messages – including the Observe option - to sub-resources provided by “/c”.
 If the body of the FETCH message includes a CBOR modeled [I-D.ietf-core-yang-cbor] subtree filter expression, a new subscription is created and a corresponding subscription id is returned.
 Additionally, a corresponding subscription sub-resource under “/s” is created.

+As usual in CoMI, iPATCH requests can be used to perform a number of operations on the datastore in one request, such as deleting, creating, and updating subscriptions.

 # Upcoming Features and Stories

 * maybe we should introduce /sn and /snmb for stream subscriptions and